 The Razer DeathStalker V2 Pro is a wireless gaming keyboard and a continuation of Razer's DeathStalker lineup.
 Like previous entries in the series, this version has a low-profile design, meaning it's significantly thinner than typical gaming keyboards.
 This new version offers dedicated media controls and newly designed keycaps, which Razer claims are tougher and more resistant to developing shiny tops than standard ABS keycaps.
 Also, while older versions used membrane switches similar to those found on most laptop keyboards, the Razer DeathStalker V2 Pro uses a low-profile version of the optical, mechanical switches used on Razer's other high-end gaming keyboards.

 The Razer DeathStalker V2 Pro is an outstanding gaming keyboard.
 It has extremely low latency and feels very well-built.
 The linear optical mechanical switches on this unit feel very light and have a very short pre-travel distance, making them feel very responsive.
-Overall, it has good ergonomics, and the low profile design makes it comfortable to use without a wrist rest.
+The low profile design also makes it comfortable to use without a wrist rest.
 The keycaps are made of ABS plastic, but they feel good on the fingertips and aren't flimsy or cheap feeling.
 Unfortunately, the keys wobble noticeably during use, especially some of the modifier keys.

 The Razer DeathStalker V2 Pro is a satisfactory keyboard for mobile and tablet use.
 It feels solidly built and connects wirelessly via Bluetooth, but it's a fairly heavy, full-size keyboard that isn't designed for portability.